Banzzouille/WahooFitToGarmin-Desktop/README.md

 ## 2. Install Dropbox Client

-You can found a installation link [here](https://www.dropbox.com/downloading)
+You can find an installation link [here](https://www.dropbox.com/downloading)

 ## 3. Install WahooFitToGarmin-Desktop app

 Simply unzip the file you donwload on Github where you want.
 Start the application by double click on "WahooFitToGarmin-Desktop.exe"

-Set your personnals information in the settings tab
+Set your personnal information in the settings tab
 ![Settings.jpg](/Pictures/settings.png)

 Then restart the app to take it in account.

-File will be discovered when new file appear in the DropBox folder you have selected
+File will be discovered when new file appears in the DropBox folder you have selected below
 ![Example interface.png](/Pictures/Example_interface.png)